sg1965/BSCP/README.md

 You can find an injection point with some payloads from this repository - [PayloadsAllTheThings XSS Injection](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection)

 ### Bypass restrictions method 1
-Sometimes we found a XSS injection point but with some keyword restrictions, so we have to bypass these restrictions with some techniques below.
+Sometimes we found a XSS injection point but with some keyword restrictions, so we have to bypass these restrictions with some techniques like below.
 1. Generate the base64 payload

 ```bash